-Include downtime into your day so you don’t get to that point of feeling exhausted from simple activities.
-But don’t wait for your body to feel tired before you force yourself to rest.
+Include downtime into your day so you don’t get to that point of feeling exhausted from simple activities, but don’t wait for your body to feel tired before you force yourself to rest.
 Cut strenuous activities you used to do or take them down a notch.

-And while no one can guarantee herself from pre-term labor, my doctor advised me to take it easy.
+In other words, take it easy.
 If you feel like taking a nap, take a nap.
 If you’re too tired to stand up to cook, don’t.
 Lie down often and take care not to lift or carry anything heavy.

 Taking it easy becomes even more crucial during the last few months when you’re most uncomfortable and just about ready to give birth.

-6. One gallon of water a day
+6. Drinking one gallon of water a day

 I always considered myself an avid water drinker.
 I don’t drink anything else, other than tea.
 So when I heard that I should drink one gallon—or 16 (8 ounce) cups—of water a day, I assumed I already was.

 Just to be sure, though, I began measuring and tracking how many cups I drank for the day.